ADHD

 Understanding ADHD in Women

-What ADHD Looks Like in Women
+Symptoms of ADHD in Women

 ADHD in women often presents differently than the stereotypical “hyperactive boy” image.
 Instead of bouncing off the walls, many women experience: